ccamel/awesome-ccamel/README.md

 - [penumbra-zone/penumbra](https://github.com/penumbra-zone/penumbra) - Penumbra is a privacy-preserving decentralized exchange for all of crypto
 - [pest-parser/pest](https://github.com/pest-parser/pest) - The Elegant Parser
 - [pksunkara/cargo-workspaces](https://github.com/pksunkara/cargo-workspaces) - A tool for managing cargo workspaces and their crates, inspired by lerna
+- [plannotator/herdr-annotate](https://github.com/plannotator/herdr-annotate) - Annotate terminal text, review documents and agent replies in Herdr, and send the feedback straight back to the agent.
 - [pola-rs/polars](https://github.com/pola-rs/polars) - Extremely fast Query Engine for DataFrames, written in Rust
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.
 - [preiter93/wireman](https://github.com/preiter93/wireman) - A gRPC client for the terminal